 Aston Bay Holdings Ltd. ("Aston Bay" or the "Company") is a publicly listed company incorporated in British Columbia, Canada.
 The Company's registered address is #530, 355 Burrard Street, Vancouver, British Columbia, V6C 2G8 and the head office is located at Suite 204, 80 Richmond Street West, Toronto, Ontario, M5H 2A4.
-The consolidated financial statements of the Company as at and for the years ended March 31, 2023 and 2022 include the Company and its wholly owned subsidiaries, Blue Ridge Mining Inc., a company incorporated in Delaware, United States of America, and Aston Bay Ventures Ltd., a company incorporated in British Columbia, Canada.
-The Company is engaged in exploration and development of gold and base metal deposits in Virginia, USA and Nunavut, Canada.
+The consolidated financial statements of the Company as at and for the years ended March 31, 2024 and 2023 include the Company and its wholly owned subsidiaries, Blue Ridge Mining Inc., a company incorporated in Delaware, United States of America, and Aston Bay Ventures Ltd., a company incorporated in British Columbia, Canada.
+The Company is engaged in exploration and development of gold and base metal deposits in Nunavut, Canada and Virginia, USA.

-For the year ended March 31, 2023, the Company incurred a net loss of \$725,091 (2022 - \$1,730,398) and had an accumulated deficit of \$25,588,060 at March 31, 2023 (March 31, 2022 - \$24,862,969) and has yet to achieve revenue from operations.
-At March 31, 2023, the Company had working capital deficit of \$2,149,533 (March 31, 2022 - \$1,487,939).
+For the year ended March 31, 2024, the Company incurred a net loss of \$3,288,461 (2023 - \$725,091) and had an accumulated deficit of \$28,876,521 at March 31, 2024 (March 31, 2023 - \$25,588,060) and has yet to achieve revenue from operations.
+At March 31, 2024, the Company had working capital deficit of \$393,439 (March 31, 2023 - \$2,149,533).
 These factors indicate the existence of material uncertainties that may cast significant doubt regarding the Company's ability to continue as a going concern.
-In order to meet future expenditures and cover administrative costs, the Company may need to raise additional financing.
+Subsequent to the year end, the Company raised fund in a private placement (see note 11), however, in order to meet future expenditures and cover administrative costs, the Company may need to raise additional financing.
 These consolidated financial statements have been prepared on the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 The consolidated financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.

-These consolidated financial statements were authorized for issue by the Board of Directors on July 31, 2023.
+These consolidated financial statements were authorized for issue by the Board of Directors on July 18, 2024.

-2. Significant Accounting Policies
+2. Material Accounting Policies